dahsameer/nepse-api-helper/README.md

 # nepse-api-helper

+Nepse has made it really hard to use their API, you can read more on how to this library was implemented in this doc [https://github.com/dahsameer/nepse-api-document](https://github.com/dahsameer/nepse-api-document)

 i haven't actually tested the library but doing something like following should work.

 you can install from npm using `npm install nepse-api-helper`